Stewarding at Hay

 All festival staff, contractors and volunteers are asked to adhere to this code.
 If you’re confident in giving directions, making small talk with complete strangers and helping to manage large crowds of people, then this role will suit you!

-Hay Festival may ask to carry out criminal background (DBS) checks on any of our volunteers, we will notify them prior to doing this.
-This process will be led by the areas of the festival each volunteer will be working in and the responsibilities they may have.
+Hay Festival may carry out criminal background (DBS) checks on any of our volunteers.
+Volunteers will be notified in advance should this be required.
+This process will be led by the festival areas each volunteer will be working in and the responsibilities they may have.

 We value our stewards tremendously and are hugely appreciative of everything they do.
-If you have never visited the festival before, we recommend you attend as a visitor before you join the stewarding team, but if you want to take the plunge straight we will be very happy to welcome you to Hay.
+If you have never visited the festival before, we recommend attending as a visitor before joining the stewarding team; however, if you would like to take the plunge straight away, we will be very happy to welcome you to Hay.

 Hours